 Somerville’s Physics finalists have performed exceptionally well this year.
 The group of five students achieved four firsts and one upper second and their rankings ranged from first to 13th out of the 88-strong Oxford Physics cohort.

 Eduardo Rodriguez ranked first and was awarded a Scott Prize for the Best Performance in the MPhys Examination, a Gibbs Prize for the Best Use of Experimental Apparatus in an MPhys Project and from the College, a Principal’s Prize and a Mary Somerville Prize.
-Michael Hutcheon was awarded a Principal’s Prize and a Mary Somerville Prize and will begin a PhD at Cambridge in Condensed Matter Physics.
+Michael Hutcheon was awarded a Principal’s Prize and a Mary Somerville Prize.
 Jakob Kastelic was awarded a Physics Prize for an MPhys Project in Atomic and Laser Physics, a Principal’s Prize and a Mary Somerville Prize, and is now doing a PhD at Yale in Molecular & Laser Physics.
 Kenneth Hughes was awarded a Mary Somerville Prize and will begin a PhD in Experimental Solid State Physics at Imperial College, London in October.
 Richard Brearton will begin a DPhil in Condensed Matter Physics with Professor Thorsten Hesjedal at Oxford University.

 Their Tutor, Professor Roman Walczak, attributes part of their success to the group’s ability to work together.
 He says, ‘they have worked very well as a group and they have supported each other in an exemplary way.
 They have formed a fantastic team and are a role model for our students.’